Bulldog Dog Breed Information

 Adoption fee: Please check with the rescue

 Pablo is a great lad with a lot of potential for people who will continue to work on building his confidence through training.
-Once he knows you he can get quite playful with his favourite toys and se
+Once he knows you is lots of fun and gets very playful with his favourite